DIY Black and White Staircase …….

 I gathered all my emotional reserves, gave myself a Vince Lombardi worthy pep talk and used every spare evening, Saturday, and moment I had.
 My emotional reserves were running thin.
 I was so tired, my game was in overtime, the clock was running against me at this point…..and I had to go back to sanding.
 Yes, that is my old scary worker hand.
 It is imperative you sand between priming coats.
 Especially with this heavy of a grain.
 The primer really raised the grain.
 A quick sand of 220 between priming coats gave me a very smooth surface, ready to take paint.

-I painted the treads and the bannister in CeCe Caldwell’s 100% natural Chalk and Clay Based paints in Beckley Coal.
-It is a beautiful, true black.
+I painted the treads and the bannister in CeCe Caldwell’s 100% natural Chalk and Clay Based paints in Beckley Coal. **Update, if I were to do this project again, I would choose Debi’s DIY 100% Natural Clay Based Paints.
+The colors are far more consistent, and the price point is way better.
 I knew I wanted to use a natural but durable product as my face would be in the paint for many hours.
 I painted three thin coats, lightly sanding with a 320 grit sandpaper between each coat.
 I decided to lightly distress the bannister and the treads as I did not want the overall look to be too formal, lest people who enter my home think someone serious lives here.

 I painted every other tread.
 I had an elaborate and complex system that changed daily of which tread could be stepped on and which could not.
 Luckily, we are a bunch of tall folks.
 Taking two steps at a time, leaping over two large landings was not too much of a stretch for us.
 I considered just telling everyone to slide down the bannister and avoid the stairs all together.
 Here is a quick video of our daily up and downs, with the stairs I mean.